JGeek00/crowdsec-monitor-api/API.md

 ### POST `/api/v1/blocklists/check-domain`

-Run a traceroute to a domain and check if any intermediate hop IP is present in any blocklist.
-Useful to detect whether a router on the path to a destination is flagged.
+Resolve a domain name via DNS and check if any of the resolved IP addresses are present in any blocklist.

 **Authentication:** Required if `API_PASSWORD` is set